Jonston/symfony-permission/README.md

 ### Basic Setup

-First, add the `HasPermissions` trait to your User entity:
+Add the traits to your User entity depending on what functionality you need:

 ```php
 <?php